galaxyproject/training-material/topics/statistics/tutorials/machinelearning/tutorial.md

 # See predictions
 The last column of the predicted dataset shows the category of each row.
 A row either gets `0` (no breast cancer) or `1` (breast cancer) as its predicted category.
+The first few rows are predicted as '0' or non-affected (no breast cancer).

 > ### {% icon hands_on %} Hands-on: See the predicted column
 > 1. Click on `view data` link of the dataset created after executing the previous step.
 > 2. The last column of the `tabular` data shows the predicted category (`target`) for each row.
 >
 {: .hands_on}

+# Conclusion
+A simple SVM based machine learning was completed.
+Visit the [classification and regression]({{ site.baseurl }}{% link topics/statistics/tutorials/classification_regression/tutorial.md %}) tutorial to continue learning about machine learning in Galaxy.

 > ### {% icon details %} Additional ML Resources